nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

 Butler is a **desktop app for managing tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Butler can manage your tasks faster than traditional GUI apps.
+This user guide format is heavily referenced from https://se-education.org/addressbook-level3/UserGuide.html

 * Table of Contents
 {:toc}